The sounds of cutlery clinking against plates rang through the medium-sized dining room.

-He stretched forward his hand and clinked his glass against his wife’s.
-Then he went round the table, clinking with the rest of the family members, each rising to their feet, as he came to them.
+He stretched forward his hand and clinked his glass against his wife’s’.
+Then he went around the table, clinking with the rest of the family members, each person rising to their feet, as he came to them.

 Kayla smiled gratefully.
-“Thank you daddy, thank you mum.
-Thanks aunty, thanks everyone, I’m very grateful…”
+“Thank you, daddy, thank you, mum.
+Thanks, aunty, thanks to everyone, I’m very grateful…”

 “Bring the husband o!” her Aunty interrupted, causing a roar of laughter around the table.

 “I will,” she said, laughing too.
 “Daddy, can I be excused?”